python/planet/README.txt

   or planet mailing list (planet at python.org):

   https://mail.python.org/mailman/listinfo/planet

+* Chek the feed for validity using the services: http://feedvalidator.org/ or https://validator.w3.org/feed/ or http://www.rssboard.org/rss-validator/

-* Check the feed for: validity, Python-specific contents (often we have to ask for a Python specific feed), and English-language content (ask for an English-language feed).
+* Check the feed for: Python-specific contents (often we have to ask for a Python specific feed), and English-language content (ask for an English-language feed).